margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the song **One Tribe**
 * Grateful or the Soaps and Suds in Norfolk that serves the community
 * Grateful for friends who share news articles and support my spiritual growth
+* Grateful for the dancers and the musicians
+* Grateful for the people behnd middle school dances and high school
+* Grateful for people in the hospital
+* Grateful for the trees
+* Grateful for memories of UVA and DC
 * Grateful for self-assessment, honesty with myself about self-justification
 * Grateful for Black History month
 * Grateful for the man singing with the Consortium in Memphis